-The red-faced man is still holding court, and when the Crocodile Dundee bartender returns with yet another round of drinks, the woman catches his eye and mimics the talker- “Blah, blah, blah,” she seems to say, making her hands talk like a mouth.
+The red-faced man is still holding court, and when the Crocodile Dundee bartender returns with yet another round of drinks, the woman catches his eye and mimics the talker- “Blah, blah, blah,” she says, making her hands talk like a mouth.
 She rolls her eyes, gives her hips a little shake, then turns back to the water.

 One of the quieter men has stood up and is bumping hips with the woman.
-He was the least noticeable of the crowd when we first walked in, overshadowed by the red-faced man and the younger guy propped up against the rail.
-Now he is standing up, his white shirt bright against his tan skin, and is bumping hips with the sweat-banded woman in a drunken, randy way.
+He was the least noticeable of the crowd, overshadowed by the red-faced man, but now he is up, his white shirt bright against his tan skin, and is bumping hips with the sweat-banded woman in a drunken, randy way.
 His arms are in front of him, waving around, as his hips bump back and forth without any rhythm.
 “Whoo hoo!” he shouts, drink in hand.
 “Whoo hoo!”

 I look around and see that the entire staff has come out to watch.
 The bartender is leaning back on a stool, beer in hand, laughing.
-His Thai wife has come out of the kitchen, and is watching wide-eyed, her hands on her hips.
+His Thai wife has come out of the kitchen, and is watching wide-eyed, hands on her hips.
 A young Burmese boy sits just outside on the steps, riveted.
 He has a look of wonder in his eyes.
 A Thai couple sits on a raised platform against the rocks, laughing unabashedly, joy in their eyes.
 Even the dogs have showed up, their bodies wiggling, their paws planted inside the door.
-They can hardly contain their excitement, and keep looking up to their German master to let them in the door.
+They can hardly contain their excitement, and keep looking up to their German master to let them in.
 He ignores them and looks at us, his eyes twinkling in amusement.
-Brigitte and I are leaning back in our corner, laughing to the point of snorting, trying to avoid the bleary eye of Red-Face.
+Brigitte and I lean back in our corner, laughing to the point of snorting, and trying to avoid the bleary eye of Red-Face.